This article originally ran February 8, 2023, and was updated December 9, 2025.

 One way to help prevent these serious infections is to make sure everyone in the household is up to date on flu and chickenpox vaccines, because these infections can increase the risk of infection with invasive group A strep bacteria.

-Advice if You or Your Child Has Strep Throat
+Advice If You or Your Child Has Strep Throat

 Although strep can make anyone feel miserable, most of the time it’s easy to treat and people feel much better quickly.